Deep-water coral: Lophelia pertusa distribution

-The Porcupine Seabight, the southern end of the Rockall Bank, and the shelf to the northwest of Donegal all exhibit large, mound-like Lophelia structures.
+The Porcupine Seabight, the southern end of the Rockall Bank, and the shelf to the northwest of County Donegal all exhibit large, mound-like Lophelia structures.
 One of them, the Therese Mound, is particularly noted for its Lophelia pertusa and Madrepora oculata colonies.
 Lophelia reefs are also found along the U.S. East Coast at depths of 500–850 m along the base of the Florida-Hatteras slope.
 South of Cape Lookout, NC, rising from the flat sea bed of the Blake Plateau, is a band of ridges capped with thickets of Lophelia.
 These are the northernmost East Coast Lophelia pertusa growths.
 The coral mounds and ridges here rise as much as 150 m from the plateau plain.
 These Lophelia communities lie in unprotected areas of potential oil and gas exploration and cable-laying operations, rendering them vulnerable to future threats.

 Lophelia exist around the Bay of Biscay, the Canary Islands, Portugal, Madeira, the Azores, and the western basin of the Mediterranean Sea.